TAHA513/popo/replit.md

 - **Frontend**: React with TypeScript, styled using Tailwind CSS and shadcn/ui components
 - **Backend**: Express.js server with TypeScript
 - **Database**: PostgreSQL with Drizzle ORM
-- **Real-time Communication**: WebSocket for live streaming features
+- **Real-time Communication**: WebSocket for chat and WebRTC for local streaming
 - **Authentication**: Replit-based authentication system
 - **Build System**: Vite for frontend, esbuild for server bundling